retooth2/xenharmlib/doc/periodic_package.rst

 -----------------------------------------------------------------

-If you are composing a chord progression in a specific key and want to modulate to another key you typically want to find chords that are shared between the two different keys so they be used as pivot from one key to another.
+If you are composing a chord progression in a specific key and want to modulate to another key, you typically want to find chords that are shared between the two different keys so they can be used as a pivot from one key to another.
 The :func:`~xenharmlib.periodic.mod_connectors` function makes this task a piece of cake.
 It expects two scales as parameters and a cutouts structure and finds equivalent partial scales between the two